csalzano/exfil/README.md

 # exfil

-Bash scripting that extracts production WordPress websites and updates their local versions in my computer.
+A bash script that extracts production WordPress websites and updates their local versions on my computer.
 Designed to run on a MacBook.

 ## How to Use